News » News Alerts

 *We reinforce all of the reading/writing skills that classroom teachers teach!

-Happy Fall3K and Pre-K!
+Happy New Year3K and Pre-K!
 We will continue working on recognizing our names and the first letters in them.
 We will explore storybooks and talk about what happens at the beginning, middle, and end.
 We will practice rhyming and word play.
 We will build vocabulary through songs, stories, conversations and play.

 Please continue to work with your children at home.
 It teaches them that education is important and they absolutely love the attention you are giving them.
 They also love showing off everything they’ve been learning in school.
 As always, we appreciate the support!